-BSP welcomes reservation for economically weaker sections
+BSP welcomes reservation for economically weaker sections of upper castes

 New Delhi, Jan 8: The Bahujan Samaj Party (BSP) Tuesday welcomed Union Cabinet decision to provide reservation for economically weaker sections of upper castes.